jewelsofthought/neshama/site/posts/freedom/week_5/hod.md

 The female “mate” provides the receptacle for this energy, but also must “draw” the energy towards it.

 That is “active” feminine energy – her power: the ability to draw things towards herself.

+<h3>Reflections</h3>

+[^1]: These "hosts" are the myriad perceptions we experience. _Elohim_ is indicative of the unity within these hosts, each containing some Light (gold) of the Creator.

+An analogy for these hosts is that of colour.
+Within white, we find all the colours we experience, each one affecting us in a different way.